abelsj60/my-site/app/data/the-story/story-chapter-one.md

 The cardboard fort crumbled.

 It was destroyed by a small fairy zipping through the wide-eyed boy's window with all the force of a cannonball.
 A neon streak twinkled behind her as she hovered amidst the mess.
-She looked the boy up and down, nodding.
+She looked the boy up and down and nodded.

 "Want to find a magic lamp," she asked, floating eye-level.